Full-time: One year; Part-time: Two years

 Part-time: £3,345 per year for first 2 years (UK/EU)

 Tuition Fees are per year unless otherwise stated.

 For 2018/19 fees please refer to our fees page.

 The course team is working closely with the ADMT (Advanced Digital Manufacturing Technology) research centre and the CVML (Computer Vision and Machine Learning) research group.

-Students can benefit from working with the modern manufacturing facilities including for example Kuka robots and working on real-life manufacturing projects through the industrial links.
-Furthermore, through the collaborative links with the health sector, the interested students could contribute to the ongoing biomedical data analytics projects.
+As a student you can benefit from working with the modern manufacturing facilities including for example Kuka robots and working on real-life manufacturing projects through the industrial links.
+Furthermore, through the collaborative links with the health sector, interested students could contribute to the ongoing biomedical data analytics projects.